oop1-2019/oop1_circle_with_tests/README.md

 You can click each test to a more detailed view of the error message.

 If all tests pass, then your application should work as expected.

+## Creating projects like this

+This project was created with VSCode and the Java plugins (including Maven for Java).
+Next the `Generate from Maven archetype` command was used and the archetype `archetype-quickstart-jdk8`.